-Sometimes it's useful to be able to access your server using ssh on a different port other than the usual
+Sometimes it's useful to be able to access your server using a different SSH port to the usual

 22. There may be cases where your own outgoing port 22 is blocked due to a firewall that you cannot configure or due to other cases out of your control.

-You can change the ssh port while your server boots by providing a small script, usually known as a "startup script" or "init script".
+You can change port while your server boots by providing a small script, usually known as a "startup script" or "init script" via systemctl.
 This special script runs when your server is built for the first time and is useful for quickly configuring and bootstrapping a server.

 SSH settings are usually stored in